FelixResch/git-start15/document.md

 And yet again a remark.

+Yet another random remark, just to test some stupid features...

 # Commonmark

 For a full documentation of the commonmark specification see: http://spec.commonmark.org/0.26/ (As you can see, autolink is quite neat)